skbt/personal-resume/content/post/overfitting-and-underfitting-using-higher-order-linear-regression/index.md

 ###### a.
 Generate 20 data pairs (X, Y) using y = sin(2\*pi\*X) + 0.1 * N

-* Use uniform distribution between 0 and 1 for X
+* Using uniform distribution between 0 and 1 for X
-* Sample N from the normal gaussian distribution
+* Sampling N from the normal gaussian distribution
-* Use 10 for train and 10 for test
+* Using 10 for train and 10 for test